A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Applications

 \section{Applications}

-In this section, we review the representative neural time series analysis with Fourier transform.
-We categorize them into three main applications, including forecasting, anomaly detection, and classification.
-In Table \ref{tab:compare_modes}, we further compare them from five dimensions.
+In this section, we review the representative FT-equipped neural time series models.
+We categorize them into four main applications: forecasting, anomaly detection, classification, and imputation.
+In Table \ref{tab:compare_modes}, we further compare them from six dimensions.